 The materials which are to be used to create the product need to be loaded into the printer and capable of being laid down in microscopic layers.
 This typically means a powder or a liquid form.

-Polymers and metals are two of the most commonly used materials, with the former more popular in the consumer market and the latter used in industry.
+Polymers (such as ABS, PLA, PVA and polycarbonate) and metals (e.g. gold, stainless steel, silver, steel and titanium) are two of the most commonly used materials, with the former more popular in the consumer market and the latter used in industry.
 However, there are a number of other materials which could potentially be used too including ceramics, glass, resin or ultimately even human cells.

 There’s a number of different processes which can be used in Additive Manufacturing, but as a general rule, as the material is laid down, it needs to be fixed into position.

 Binders can be extruded along with the raw materials which harden and hold the structure together.
 In some cases, sintering or melting processes are used which liquify the powder, allowing it to set in the required shape.

 Lasers are used to melt or sinter the materials into the required shape, sweeping over the cross section and fusing the powders into the design which matches the software model.
 Once each minuscule layer has been treated with lasers, the bed moves down a single layer – often just a fraction of a millimetre – so that the next lot of powder or liquid can be printed out.

 Supports can sometimes be required whilst the printing is in process; these can be removed or dissolved once the process is complete leaving only the finished structure.
 Once the final item / part is ready other fiber laser applications such as marking (read our FAQs) and engraving (read our FAQs) can be applied.

 3D printing is a far more consumer-friendly phrase and it’s one which has become popularly used for additive manufacturing in general.